rhmk/ansible-cli-container/examples/README.md

 ### generic options

-`-m stdout` : do not switch to UI, just print to stdout
+`-m stdout` : do not switch to UI, just print to stdout and exit the command.
+Without this option the UI is started.

 ### subscommand `inventory`